google/howtodiv/data/README.md

 ## Organization of folder

-1. test_ids.txt: Data recording session ID's corresponding to test split
+1. test_ids.txt: Data recording session ID's corresponding to testing split
-2. train_ids.txt: Data recording session ID's corresponding to train split
+2. train_ids.txt: Data recording session ID's corresponding to training split
+3. val_ids.txt: Data recording session ID's corresponding to validation split

-3. NIV DIV: Data for the tasks corresponding to narrated instruciton video dataset - changing tire, making coffee, jump car battery , and repotting plant.
+4. NIV DIV: Data for the tasks corresponding to narrated instruciton video dataset - changing tire, making coffee, jump car battery , and repotting plant.
 Within each subdirectory, there are 2 files for a recording:
     1. *.txt contains only the instruction steps
     2. *_dialogue.txt contains the dialogues, instructions and videosteps for the given session.
 Videosteps are represented as intervals corresponding to videos present in NIV dataset (can be downloaded from https://www.di.ens.fr/willow/research/instructionvideos/)